 We’ve become regular contributors to the Master Builders Association’s Seattle Times column: HomeWork.
-You may have seen our most recent post, but just in case you missed it, we’ve added it here (because it’s an important difference to draw attention to!)
-We explain how some TV shows, particularly on HGTV, can set up unrealistic expectations and ideas about the remodeling process.
+You may have seen our most recent post, but just in case you missed it: we explain how some TV shows, particularly on HGTV, can set up unrealistic expectations and ideas about the remodeling process.

 Is there such a thing as too much HGTV?